 - We have also scheduled topics of discussion to go with each reading.
 However, don’t feel that you must limit the discussion to only these things!
 Mom should feel free to stop the reading at any point, to discuss things that she knows are important to her family.
 Allow the Holy Spirit to guide you as you learn together.

-- Memorization is an important part of our curriculum, so that students will have a mental “handle” on which they can hang all of the other things they learn.
-We will be learning passages of Scripture and important dates in history.
-We usually introduce new memory work on read-aloud days, and we review extensively, especially on the fourth day of each “week.”
+they can hang all of the other things they learn.
+We will be learning passages of Scripture and important dates in

-- During all years of this history curriculum, we will be constructing a timeline.
+history.
+We usually introduce new memory work on read-aloud days, and we review extensively, especially on the fourth day of each “week.” - During all years of this history curriculum, we will be constructing a timeline.
 We use dates that agree with biblical history, whether or not they agree with modern historians.

 - We do frequent map studies and recommend various books and notebooking ideas to make and store the maps your children make.

-Once each week, we schedule a “notebooking” activity that your children can mostly do independently.
+- Once each week, we schedule a “notebooking” activity that your children can mostly do independently.
 Provide them with supplies, such as colored pencils, markers, pretty papers, glue, and special scissors.
 Younger children might want to dictate a paragraph to Mom, which she could then type and print out, to be included in their notebooks.
 Some families like to have their children notebook several times a day.
 Other families skip notebooking altogether, just having their children “tell back” (narrate) to them what they have learned.

 - Some activities are simply listed as research projects, such as “Visit a public library or do research online on ancient weapons.”
 These could be used as notebooking activities, as writing assignments, or as parts of larger reports or projects.
 Do what works best for your family!

-- High-school students are ready to discuss and interact with many of these topics on a much deeper level than younger students.
+- High school students are ready to discuss and interact with many of these topics on a much deeper level than younger students.
 We recommend that you take many of the weekly notebooking topics and require 2-3 pages of essays from your high school students.
 You may wish to pose controversial questions of your students and ask them to defend their positions.
 We have also included additional reading assignments for high school students.
 Some of these are more difficult than others, so use your discretion in what you require of your own students.
 Most are available for free online but if your budget allows, consider purchasing hard-copy books, since it will be easier for your student to read, to highlight, and to take notes.

 - Even adults will love this curriculum – we know we did!
 Take every opportunity to discuss these topics throughout your days and alongside your activities.
 As adults, stick some of the additional books beside your bed, so you can be reading them, too.
 You’ll start seeing God’s hand everywhere!